 Who can oppose a trademark?

-Anyone was a “real” or “legitimate” interest in the proceeding may oppose a trademark.
+Anyone with a “real” or “legitimate” interest in the proceeding may oppose a trademark.
 Generally, this means that the opposer must have a direct and personal stake in the outcome, and the belief must be reasonable and reflect a real interest in the issue.
 Therefore, a party cannot bring an opposition because it thinks the registration would generally be unfair.
 It must show that it will have a personal effect on the opposer.
 If the opposer is claiming that it owns the registration for a confusingly similar mark, the ownership of a trademark registration is generally sufficient, as long as the owner can show that in some way his or her trademark might be damaged.

 How did the USPTO let this happen?